stackotter/swift-bundler/README.md

 ## Supporting Swift Bundler ❤️

 If you find Swift Bundler useful, please consider supporting me by [becoming a sponsor](https://github.com/sponsors/stackotter).
-I spend most of my spare time working on open-source projects, and every single sponsorship helps me focus more time on making high quality tools.
+I spend most of my spare time working on open-source projects, and every single sponsorship helps me focus more time on making high quality tools for the community.

 ## Installation